Last Updated on June 13, 2023

 It sounds so nice!
 Fill out a wish list of your top three locations to live and the Army will “do its best” to accommodate your request.
 Well, let’s clear one thing up right now.
-There’s a very good reason why it is called a wish list.
+There’s a very good reason why it is referred to as a wish list.

-Your soldier can access his wish list in AKO under ASK (Assignment Satisfaction Key).
+Your soldier can access his wish list on the HRC website under ASK (Assignment Satisfaction Key).